WillAbides/release-train/README.md

   including [xkcd commit conventions](https://xkcd.com/1296/).
 - No need for npm or other package managers.
 - No plugin configuration.
 Release-train has no plugins.
-You can do anything a plugin would do from the pre-release hook.
+You can do anything a plugin would do from the pre-tag hook.

 ## Labels